 Peanut butter is delicious and can be used as a keto treat

-One of drawbacks of the ketogenic diet is some people say it’s to restrictive.
+One of drawbacks of the ketogenic diet is some people say it’s too restrictive.
 Eating peanut butter is a way to combat that feeling.
-Indulging in some keto friendly peanut butter and celery after your main meal is extremely gratifying.
+Indulging in some keto-friendly peanut butter and celery after your main meal is extremely gratifying.
 Just make sure you account for the extra carbohydrates.

 6 grams of carbohydrates for only two tablespoons adds up pretty fast.
 Who can just eat 2 tablespoons of peanut butter?
 Binge eating half a jar of peanut butter can wreck your keto diet and put you in the dreaded keto stall, so show restraint.